camunda/camunda-docs/docs/components/concepts/what-is-camunda-platform-8.md

 Camunda Platform 8 is designed to operate on a very large scale.
 To achieve this, it provides:

-- Horizontal scalability and no dependence on an external database.
-[Zeebe](../zeebe/zeebe-overview.md) (the workflow engine inside Camunda Platform 8) writes data directly to the file system on the same servers where it is deployed.
-Zeebe allows the distribution of processing across a cluster of machines to deliver high throughput.
+- **Horizontal scalability** and no dependence on an external database; [Zeebe](../zeebe/zeebe-overview.md) (the workflow engine inside Camunda Platform 8) writes data directly to the filesystem on the same servers where it is deployed.
+Zeebe makes it simple to distribute processing across a cluster of machines to deliver high throughput.
-- High availability and fault tolerance via a pre-configured replication mechanism, ensuring Camunda Platform 8 can recover from machine or software failure with no data loss and minimal downtime.
+- **High availability and fault tolerance** via a pre-configured replication mechanism, ensuring Camunda Platform 8 can recover from machine or software failure with no data loss and minimal downtime.
 This ensures the system as a whole remains available without requiring manual action.
-- Audit trail as all process-relevant events are written to an append-only log, providing an audit trail and a history of the state of a process.
+- **Audit trail** as all process-relevant events are written to an append-only log, providing an audit trail and a history of the state of a process.
-- Reactive publish-subscribe interaction model which enables microservices that connect to Camunda Platform 8 to maintain a high degree of control and autonomy, including control over processing rates.
-These properties make Camunda Platform 8 both scalable and reactive.
+- **Reactive publish-subscribe interaction model** which enables microservices that connect to Camunda Platform 8 to maintain a high degree of control and autonomy, including control over processing rates.
+These properties make Camunda Platform 8 resilient, scalable, and reactive.
-- Visual processes modeled in ISO-standard BPMN 2.0 and DMN so technical and non-technical stakeholders can collaborate on process design in a widely-used modeling language.
+- **Visual processes modeled in ISO-standard BPMN 2.0** so technical and non-technical stakeholders can collaborate on process design in a widely-used modeling language.
-- Language-agnostic client model makes it possible to build a client in nearly any programming language an organization uses to build microservices.
+- **Language-agnostic client model** makes it possible to build a client in nearly any programming language an organization uses to build microservices.
-- Operational ease-of-use.
-As a SaaS provider, we take care of all operational details.
+- **Operational ease-of-use** as a SaaS provider we take care of all operational details.

 ## What are the Camunda Platform 8 components?